 Component Description Virtual Memory (Paging File) 1.5 x installed memory.
 This is a recommendation from Microsoft for Windows platforms.
 It is not a Cisco requirement.
 Memory paging is necessitated only if the installed RAM on the system is insufficient to handle the load.
 Caution: A special consideration applies if you are using Windows Server 2012 or 2012 R2 (Standard or Datacenter)-64-bit.
 If you choose to automatically manage paging file size, the installation of Security Manager might fail with an error message recommending you to configure the virtual memory before running the installation program.
-To successfully install Security Manager, follow these steps: 1.
-Deselect (clear) the checkbox "Automatically manage paging file size for all drives".
+To successfully install Security Manager, follow these steps: Deselect (clear) the checkbox "Automatically manage paging file size for all drives".
 (The navigation path to this checkbox is Control Panel > System> Advanced System Settings > Performance > Settings > Advanced tab> Virtual Memory > Change.)
 2. Create the paging file with a minimum size of 4 GB.
 The paging file value is configured based on the swap size.
 The default values of the paging configuration are 10240 and 16384 respectively.
 3. Start installing Security Manager.
 Antivirus Real-time protection disabled.
 This is a recommendation, not a requirement.
 The system can have an anti-virus application installed, but Cisco recommends disabling real-time protection because it causes a performance penalty.
 The user can choose to run a quick scan which is scheduled to run at times when there is not much load on the server.
 Note It is mandatory to exclude the NMSROOT directory and the eventing folder from scanning.
 Browser One of the following: • Internet Explorer 8.x, 9.x, 10.x, or 11.x, but only in Compatibility View Note When using Internet Explorer (any version) to download the client, ensure that the following setting is correct: Internet Explorer > Tools > Internet Options > Advanced > Security > clear the "Do not save encrypted pages to disk" checkbox.
 If this setting is not correct (i.e., the checkbox is checked), attempts to download the client will fail.
-Tip To use Compatibility View in Internet Explorer, navigate to Tools > Compatibility View Settings, and add the Security Manager server as a "website to be displayed in Compatibility View."
-Firefox 15.0.1 and above supported and recommended Java Plug-in There is no requirement to have JRE installed.
+TipTo use Compatibility View in Internet Explorer, navigate to Tools > Compatibility View Settings, and add the Security Manager server as a "website to be displayed in Compatibility View." • Firefox 15.0.1 and above supported and recommended Java Plug-in There is no requirement to have JRE installed.
 It is required to have Java scripts enabled in the web browser.
-The version supported is JRE 1.7 update 171.
+The version supported is Azul JRE 1.8.0 update 322.
+SQL Anywhere Up to version 4.20, Security Manager used SQL Anywhere version 12.x as the database.
+Beginning with version 4.21, Security Manager uses Sybase SQL Anywhere version 17.0.10.5855.